 While each course is unique in terms of its manner of presentation, workload, assignments, and class meetings, there are several types of courses that you will encounter repeatedly during your years at Princeton.

 The lecture/precept format is especially common for introductory courses.
 The professor in charge of this kind of course lectures twice a week to all the students enrolled in the course.
-Each student signs up for a section meeting, called a precept (from the Latin praecipere, “to teach”), where normally 12 to 15 students meet with a section leader, called a preceptor, to discuss the material in greater depth (the professor of the course usually teaches at least one precept).
-In most cases, the preceptor does the grading for his or her section.
+Each student signs up for a section meeting, called a precept (from the Latin praecipere, "to teach"), where normally 12 to 15 students meet with a section leader, called a preceptor, to discuss the material in greater depth (the professor of the course usually teaches at least one precept).
+In most cases, each section is graded by the preceptor.
 Precept attendance and participation are required components of the course.

 Laboratory science and technology courses have lectures, sometimes a discussion section, and a required laboratory exercise one afternoon or evening a week.
 These courses do have more than the average number of class hours, and you should plan accordingly when organizing your schedule.